danielpetterson/down-quilt-designer/README.md

-# Underquilt Calculator Extension
+# Down Quilt Designer

-This application extends the functionality of [CatSplat's Underquilt Calculator](https://catsplat.github.io/underquilt-calculator/) by enabling users to define non-rectangular shapes for custom underquilt designs.
-It provides a user-friendly interface to input shape vertices and customize baffle parameters, generating a visual guide for sewing.
+This application extends the functionality of [CatSplat's Underquilt Calculator](https://catsplat.github.io/underquilt-calculator/) by enabling users to define non-rectangular shapes for custom quilt designs.
+It provides a user-friendly interface to input shape vertices and customise baffle parameters, generating a visual guide for sewing.

 ## Features
 - Input custom non-rectangular shapes by specifying vertex coordinates.